 - Steven jumps onto the hood of his neighbor’s new sports car and dents it while jumping up and down.

-- Upset at her boyfriend, Jennifer climbs into his car and tries scratching and damaging the vehicle’s radio.
+- Upset at her boyfriend, Jennifer climbs into his motor vehicle and tries scratching and damaging the vehicle’s radio.

 - Jose sneaks into a rival gang member’s car and fools with its brakes and gearshift.